k0nv1ct/k0nv1ct/README.md

 - 👋 Hi, I’m @k0nv1ct
-- 👀 I’m interested in Cyber security with help of Machine Learning and AI.
+- 👀 I’m interested in AI, MAchine Learning and Deep Learning.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m a recent Graduate.
-- 💞️ I’m looking to collaborate on UEBA(User Entity Behavior Analytics).
+- 💞️ I’m looking to collaborate on Interesting ML || DL projects.
-- 📫 Contact me @ aditya.spacebits@gmail.com
+- 📫 Contact me @ aditya.ak54@gmail.com

 <!---
 k0nv1ct/k0nv1ct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.